Nile cruise from Aswan to Luxor

 Day 1 (27.07.27): Arrival - Embarkation

-The journey to Aswan is typically by domestic flight via Cairo.
+The journey to Aswan is usually by domestic flight via Cairo.
 Arrival in Aswan and transfer to the booked Dahabeya.
 Over the next few days, you will experience the Nile and the landscape on this traditional Egyptian sailing boat as the pharaohs once did.
-Enjoy the wonderful contrast of desert landscape and the Nile, as well as the wonderful sunrises and evening moods under the open sky.
+Enjoy the wonderful contrast of desert landscape and water as well as the wonderful sunrises and evening moods in the open air.
+The day is at your disposal.
+Relax on the deck of the ship or visit the interesting Nubian Museum and the lively bazaar in Aswan.

 Traditional farmers' village along the route